 - PBS Newshour published a report about how cursive helps not just dyslexic students but all students with deeper and more critical thinking, memory, reading, etc. “Some of the most recent research in the fMRI studies is showing us that when the hands are involved, it’s a stronger association for learning and memory.
 When people write things they remember them longer.”

 - Cursive writing has proved to even support higher SAT scores.

 The IDA (International Dyslexia Association) and the BDA (British Dyslexia Association) encourage cursive writing instruction for kids with dyslexia.
 Because cursive letters are more stylistically distinct and are easier for students struggling with distinguishing similar letters to recognize, the differences empower these children to see words as a whole, not just a part.
 Cursive is often part of dyslexia therapy.

-25% off Coupon includes both Dyslexia Games Therapy AND Thinking Tree PDF Fun-Schooling Curriculum.
-Thinking Tree Curriculum is perfect for active and creative kids who have problems with typical curriculum.
+Dyslexia Games Therapy and the Thinking Tree PDF Fun-Schooling Curriculum is perfect for active and creative kids who have problems with typical curriculum.
 (Thinking Tree curriculum offers a stress free Delight-Directed and Charlotte Mason inspired approach to homeschooling, using Dyslexic Forts for easy reading).